sfc-gh-bwrobel/hackathon-the-acolyte-chatbot/doc/Simple_Chat.md

 > application afterwards.

-> **Note 2**: Store all your streamlit applicaitons
+> **Note 2**: Store all your streamlit applications
 > in `CHATS` schema.

 ## Streamlit Application

-Create new Streamlit application.
+1. Create new Streamlit application.
 Call it: `Simple Chat`.

-Use created resources for `App location` and `App warehouse`.
+1. Use created resources for `App location` and `App warehouse`.

-Copy and paste the code from `streamlit/simple_chat.py`
+1. Copy and paste the code from `streamlit/simple_chat.py`

-Questions to ask:
+## Questions to ask

+Ask sample questions, like:

 1. What is Java, in 2 sentences?
 1. What is Golang, in 2 sentences?
 1. Compare them shortly.

+Your chat will not be able to answer the last quesiton, as it does not remember any context.

 > **Note**: In the Options, change model used by the chat
 > and compare the answers.